grafana/grafana/docs/sources/administration/configuration.md

 ### timeout

 How long the data proxy should wait before timing out.
-Default is `30` (seconds)
+Default is `30` (seconds).

+> **Note:** This setting also applies to core backend HTTP data sources where queries are requested using an HTTP client with timeout set.

 ### send_user_header